What is customer obsession? How to become customer obsessed

 Open and honest communication can go a long way toward a customer’s perception of how any individual interaction went.
 If two customers are made to wait, but only one gets regular updates, you can probably guess which one will be likely to return.

 True customer obsession isn’t limited to the customer service department.
-All departments have to understand that they are all a part of building the customer experience.
+All departments have to improve customer focus by understanding that they are all a part of building the customer experience.
 For example, customer-centric marketing.

 Steps to create a more customer-obsessed culture